-Christelle NICOLAS Associate @ cnicolas@lexcase.com
+@ cnicolas@lexcase.com

-This summary is to be treated as general background information only and cannot be used as legal advice.
+Sincia ABADIE Associate @ sabadie@lexcase.com This summary is to be treated as general background information only and cannot be used as legal advice.
 It will not be fully up to date as French employment law is changing on a daily basis.
 No action should be taken on the basis of this note.
 Legal advice must be taken on all specific matters.